 Complete the loop statement, i.e., write the actual

-in step 3, your command should start withforeach x of ...
+foreachpart.
+Remember, since we wrotexin step 3, your command should start withforeach x of ....
+Feel free to write something else instead ofx.

 -